 Do you easily get disappointed in life?

 When you set expectations and the end result does not match those, you are upset.
-Growing up in our families, we are conditioned to expect from our near and dear ones.
+Growing up in our kind of families (read Indian), we are conditioned to expect from our near and dear ones.
 We have set goals for them in our mind, which they may or may not be fully aware of.
 When those goals are not met, we are unhappy.

 Pros & Cons

 Some will argue that expectation and comparison can be healthy if they are used for goal setting and may lead to improvement.